 Chapter Two - My Father's Fury

-On the 27th of September 2015, I decided to grab the bull by its horns and I did that with conviction because there was no turning back.
-I made away from my parents' house and a cloud of emotional ambiguity was suspended upon me but I was adamant in my doing.
-My mother was not fond of the idea of my departure but she was also not in objection because my father's eagerness had rapidly worsened since I had just completed high school and he was already deciding for me as to what I should register for at the university.
+On the 27th of September 2015, I decided to grab the bull by the horns and I did that with conviction because there was no turning back.
+I made away from my parents' house and a cloud of emotional ambiguity suspended itself upon me but I was adamant in my doing.
+My mother was not fond of the idea of my departure but she was also not in objection, because my father's eagerness had rapidly worsened since I had completed high school, he was incessantly deciding on my behalf as to what I should register for at the university and without an ounce of my permission.

-A brief part of me would have appreciated what he was doing for me but only if it was done above board or in harmony with my wishes.
-Supposedly, my father might have been misled by my ability to handle numbers with ease but that did not mean I wanted to become an accountant.
-I knew that there were more job opportunities in the latter field but I still did not yearn to pursue it.
-My father had become an indifferent character, especially after seeing my reluctance, for he would make dismaying remarks about my painting desire and he had even implied in passing that if my doings were against his wishes, I would have to leave his house, though I could not tell if he was serious or just trying to indirectly force me into giving in but it did not matter anymore because I had already left.
-I had some money saved up for an event alike to the one at hand and most of the money I had was from my painting projects that I would do for people in my neighborhood and outside of my neighborhood and some of the money was obviously from my parents.
+A brief part of me would have earnestly appreciated what he was doing for me, yet only if it was done above board and in harmony with my wishes.
+Supposedly, my father might have been misled by my ability to handle numbers with ease but that did not mean I desired to become an accountant.
+I knew that there were countless job opportunities in the latter field, yet again, I did not yearn to pursue it.
+My father had become an indifferent character, especially after seeing my reluctance, for he would make dismaying remarks about my painting desire and he had even implied in passing that if my doings were to go against his wishes, I would have to leave his house, though at first I could not tell if he was serious or just trying to indirectly force me into giving in but it did not matter anymore because I had already left.
+I had saved up some money for an event alike to the one at hand and a large portion of that money was acquired through art services that I would render for people in my neighborhood.
+Furthermore, some of the money was obviously from my parents.

 Limpopo is very far from Johannesburg and I was traveling by taxi, so I decided to book myself into a guest house because when I arrived in Johannesburg, it was already 7pm.
-My mother had readily suggested to accompany me but I did not want to give my dad another reason to blame her again.
-My departure was impulsive, well, I made it seem impulsive, I knew that I was leaving on the 27th of September 2015, but I only told my mother on the day of my departure and left my dad a note, one that would certainly provoke him and I disliked the idea of having to inform him of my leaving through a note but my father was very stubborn, let alone being indifferent.
+My mother had readily suggested to accompany me at least halfway but I did not want to give my dad another reason to blame her again.
+My departure was impulsive, well, I made it seem impulsive, I knew that I was leaving on the 27th of September 2015, but I only told my mother on the day of my departure and left my dad a note, one that would certainly provoke him and frankly, I disliked the idea of having to inform him of my leaving through a note but then again, my father was very stubborn, let alone being indifferent.
 I booked myself into a cheap guest house because I was only going to spend one night.
-The next day came about and I went to Soweto to find myself an apartment and one of the reasons I chose the neighborhood spoken of, was because it had a lot of affordable accommodations.
-I had to find a cheap accommodation because I did not know what lied ahead, so I had to use my money cautiously.
+The next day came about and Immediately after sunrise, I went to Soweto to find myself an apartment.
+Additionally, I resorted to the neighborhood at hand, mainly because it had a lot of affordable accommodations, what's more, I had to find myself something modest because I did not know what lied ahead, so I had to use my money cautiously.

 "What is it Steven?"
-My mother asked that question politely, yet she was feeling like a lost ball in the high weeds, since she knew nothing about the note I had written for my father, yet a part of her suspected that the note could have been about me taking an impulsive leave of absence.
+My mother asked that question politely, yet she was feeling like a lost ball in the high weeds, especially since she knew nothing about the note I had written for my father, yet a part of her suspected that the note was about me taking an impulsive leave of absence.

-At hearing the expression at hand, my mother sighed and her sighing was incited by emotional exhaustion, at that very moment, she started reminiscing about the olden days, my father was saying a lot of things there-upon but my mother, his wife, was already quenching her thirst by roving in memories and thinking about how great of a man her husband was, for even though things were not always hunky dory between them but they always endeavored their utmost to treat each other with plentiful respect and that made my mother love being in her marriage but I doubt if she still bore the same sentiment.
+At hearing the expression at hand, my mother sighed and her sighing was incited by emotional exhaustion, at that very moment, she started reminiscing about the olden days, my father was saying a lot of things there-upon but my mother, his very wife, was already quenching her thirst by roving in delightful memories and thinking about how great of a man her husband was, for even though things were not always hunky dory between them but they always endeavored their utmost to treat each other with plentiful respect and that incited my mother to relish their companionship but I doubt if she still bore the same sentiment.

 Donate Here (PayPal)